DACL Primer

 Back when I was first studying up for the MCSA I was creating and configuring test.local and of course Googling a lot.
 I read Sean Metcalf’s excellent material, William Panek’s book, countless articles on Microsoft Learn, and I stumbled on a certain vendor’s blog.
 I was probably Googling “AD security” or something similar.

-Back then I thought they were really smart.
+Back then I thought that vendor was really smart.
 They certainly think they are, one can tell from the language they use.
 The thing was, the more I learned and as I progressed through MCSA, CRTP, etc the more I realized a few things:

 However I would not have bothered writing a Back to the Basics article on DACLs just because of that.
 We already covered most of the above in our Auditing AD Series, not to mention our Get-Acl and Set-Acl cheatsheets.
 A recent post I saw on LinkedIn prompted this.